trustoverip/spec-up-t-website/docs/troubleshooting.md

 Some tips in case of problems:

+## There is no pdf and / or docx button

+This is normal behavior.
+The download buttons only appear when the corresponding PDF and/or DOCX files actually exist in your `docs/` folder.

+**Solution:** Export your specification to PDF and/or DOCX format first:

+1. Run `npm run menu` in your project
+2. Select option `[2] Export to PDF` (to generate `index.pdf`)
+3. Select option `[3] Export to DOCX` (to generate `index.docx`)
+4. Refresh your specification page in the browser

+Once the files exist, the download buttons will automatically appear in the top navigation bar next to the theme toggle button.

+**Note:** The buttons are intentionally only shown when files exist to avoid displaying broken download links.

 ## GitHub and API and limits

 Problem: I want to look up an external reference (*xref*) but I get an error about GitHub and API and limits.